usman0201/Data-analysis/README.md

 • Since majority of students do not attend demo they are not aware of the classes provided.
 This leads to less people looking into considering aboit taking admission

 • At the end offline classes should be considered so that the students who are not comfortable with online classes can attend offline institutes

+----> Along with the files I have uploaded PDF file of the jupyter notebook for easy viewing